"ALL that is necessary for evil to triumph is for good men to do nothing."

 to stop France from raiding American ships.

-A skilled politician, Talleyrand stated:
+A politician skilled in obfuscation, Talleyrand stated:

 "We were given speech to hide our thoughts."

-There was an intentional campaign to de-christianize French society, replacing it with
+The French Revolution instituted an intentional campaign to de-christianize French society, replacing it with

 a civic religion of state worship.